There are several methods to export contents from your nest depending on your desired export.

 When multiple tables are added, the tables can be combined in one of two ways:

 This is the default table combination, no action is required.
 Tables are displayed exactly as filled out as individual tables alongside one another, and additional rows for a single study are created as necessary.
 Any matching column headers are not joined automatically.
-For example, below the Demographics and Age (Mean) tables are displayed in the preview and combined via Concatenation (red).
-While they share the “Treatment Group” column, they are not combined and instead shown with their specific tables (blue).
+For example, below, you can see each table has a column for interventions, which is where they could be combined.
+Since Concatenate is selected, they remain as is.

 If you wish to combine matching column headers, e.g. by Intervention or a particular Endpoint, when selecting Combine Tables: “Join” (red), NK attempts to join columns that share similar names to reduce duplicate columns.
-In the below example, since Demographics and Age (Mean) share a “Treatment Group” column, they are joined (blue).
-Note: you’ll notice this duplicative column is now removed from the Age (Mean) column (orange).
+In the below example, since the two table share an “Intervention” group, they were automatically joined.

 Since the joins are automatically assigned, they can be incorrect.
 If so, you can manually unjoin them by clicking the icon between tag tables listed (circled in red below) and clicking “X” on the incorrect joining (circled in blue below).
-Here you can also manually join other column names as appropriate (circled in orange).
+Here you can also manually join other column names as appropriate.

 5. Sort Studies #